Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: (Quantum) Stochastic processes with interventions

+Even more generally, the particular form of the `do nothing' operation, \textit{i.e.}, the action on the system of interest in the absence of active experimental intervention is of no importance for the derivation of the GET.
+In case that it does not coincide with the identity map $\Ical$ (or the more general identity map discussed above) but is represented by some map $\Mcal$ (for example, one could imagine a theory where nature constantly measures the system of interest) the logic of the proof of the GET would still follow through.
+Again, the only change in its derivation would be an adjustment of the inverse projection maps of Eqs.~\eqref{eqn::InvProj} and~\eqref{eqn::InvProjPart}, with the rest of the proof staying the same.

-In the derivation of the GET, we make the implicit assumption that probabilities only depend on the respective CP maps that where implemented, but not on the particular instrument that was used to implement them.
+In the derivation of the GET, we make the implicit assumption that the employed CP maps only depend on the measurement outcome they correspond to, but not on the particular instrument that was used to carry out the respective measurement.
 This property has been dubbed `instrument non-contextuality'~\cite{caves_gleason-type_2004,shrapnel_updating_2017} or `operational instrument equivalence'~\cite{shrapnel_causation_2018}.
-In principle, our derivation could be straightforwardly adapted to any theory, where this assumption is not satisfied anymore, but probabilities are still a linear function of the maps \textit{and} their respective contexts (\textit{i.e.}, the respective instrument).
+In principle, our derivation could be straightforwardly adapted to any theory, where this assumption is no longer satisfied, but in which probabilities are still a linear function of the maps \textit{and} their respective contexts (\textit{i.e.}, instruments).
 Instead of the identity map, one would then use a pair $(\Ical,\Jcal_\Ical)$ of identity map and identity context for marginalization, and the GET would still hold.